-The construction of the new Cripple Creek casino hotel may inconvenience customers and disrupt business activity at the adjoining Bronco Billy's casino.
+The construction of Chamonix may inconvenience customers and disrupt business activity at the adjoining Bronco Billy's casino.

-Although we will attempt to minimize disruption of our existing Bronco Billy's operations, construction of the new Cripple Creek casino hotel will require portions of the adjoining Bronco Billy's to be closed or disrupted.
-For example, the Cripple Creek Project will be built, in part, on surface parking lots currently used by guests of Bronco Billy's.
-As a result, we will close such parking lots and relocate guest parking until the project's new parking garage is available for use.
+Although we will attempt to minimize disruption of our existing Bronco Billy's operations, construction of Chamonix will require portions of the adjoining Bronco Billy's to be closed or disrupted.
+For example, Chamonix will be built, in part, on surface parking lots currently used by guests of Bronco Billy's.
+As a result, we will close such parking lots and relocate guest parking until the Chamonix's new parking garage is available for use.
 Similarly, hotel rooms at Bronco Billy's will be temporarily unavailable during construction.
 Any significant disruption in operations at Bronco Billy's could have a significant adverse effect on our business, financial condition and results of operations.

-Additional growth projects or potential enhancements at our properties may require us to raise additional capital.
+The permanent American Place facility, additional growth projects or potential enhancements at our properties may require us to raise additional capital.

-We may need to access financial institution sources, capital markets, private sources or otherwise obtain additional funds to fund additional growth projects or potential enhancements we may undertake at our facilities.
+We may need to access financial institution sources, capital markets, private sources or otherwise obtain additional funds to fund the permanent American Place facility, additional growth projects or potential enhancements we may undertake at our facilities.
 We do not know when or if financial institution sources, capital markets or private sources will permit us to raise additional funds for such phases and enhancements in a timely manner, on acceptable terms, or at all.
-Inability to access financial institution sources, capital markets or private sources, or the availability of capital only on less-thanfavorable terms, may force us to delay, reduce or cancel our growth projects and enhancement projects.
+Inability to access financial institution sources, capital markets or private sources, or the availability of capital only on less-than-favorable terms, may force us to delay, reduce or cancel our growth projects and enhancement projects.